ajwills72/rmip/docs/teacher_notes.md

 Each week, students attend a two-hour _high intensity_ workshop, and a two-hour _low intensity_ workshop.
 The high-intensity workshops have a student:staff ratio of 16:1.
 One of those staff must be a member of academic staff (Lecturer / AP / Prof), who is expected to be present throughout the session.
 High-intensity sessions are where new topics are introduced, and where students can expect prompt high-quality support from topic experts, including their supervisor.

 The low-intensity workshops are staffed (normally at a 40:1 ratio), by teaching assistants.
 No academic staff member is present.
 The low-intensity sessions are where students continue to work on material introduced in the high-intensity workshops, with support that is mainly technical or procedural in nature.
 In some weeks (specifically weeks 2, 4, 5 and 6) more teaching assistants are required as the activities generate more queries.
+Staff these at around 25:1.

+The following additional sessions are also run:

+- Weeks 3 to 6 (inclusive): A single, one-hour drop-in session, after high-intensity, but before low-intensity.
+The session is staffed by one person, and is dedicated to resolving OpenSesame issues.
+This is one session per week, not one session per workshop group per week.

+- Week 5: A single, two-hour, 'overflow' data collection session, after the low-intensity session.
+This allows groups who have not quite finished data collection to test people from other workshop groups to make up the numbers.
+This is one session, not one session per workshop group.

 ### Assessment